hdkw/socialspeed/README.md

 ##Project

-Get people together to create an open source calculator for the lenght of a trip using the concept of generalized speed from Ivan Illich.
+Get people together to create a calculator for the lenght of a trip using the concept of generalized speed from Ivan Illich.

 ##Social speed?